ash-project/ash_json_api/documentation/topics/relationships.md

     belongs_to :location, Marketplace.Location
   end

-# in Location you will have the following:
+# In the Location resource you will have the following:

   actions do
     create :create do